 The analysis provided by National Grid (NG) splits all BOAs into two groups: Actions from specific Fast Reserve plants, and actions from all other plants (Non-Fast Reserve).
-Their analysis details the number and volume of Fast Reserve and Non-Fast Reserve flagged BOAs, and covers the period 1 August 2016 to 31 July 2018 (referred to as the analysis period), which had been split into two annual periods (see attachments ISG211/01H and ISG211/01I for NG reports).
+Their analysis details the number and volume of Fast Reserve and Non-Fast Reserve flagged BOAs, and covers the period 1 August 2016 to 31 July 2018 (referred to as the analysis period), which had been split into two annual periods (see attachment B and C for NG reports).